AahilAliCodes/Ali-Resume/README.md

 ## Motivation

-Inspiration for this project came from [**Deedy-Resume**]. (https://github.com/deedy/Deedy-Resume) and its unique, one-page, two-column method to aid engineers in passing the **Applicant Tracking System** (ATS) part of the job screening.
+Inspiration for this project came from [**Deedy-Resume**](https://github.com/deedy/Deedy-Resume) and its unique, one-page, two-column method to aid engineers in passing the **Applicant Tracking System** (ATS) part of the job screening.
 Turns out, a lot of companies today search resumes based on [keywords](http://www.businessinsider.com/most-big-companies-have-a-tracking-system-that-scans-your-resume-for-keywords-2012-1) but at the same time require or prefer a one-page resume, especially for undergraduates.

 This template goes one step above the DeedyCV, and it uses **embedded links** to show a recruiter as much relevant information about you after the ATS tracking system looks for keywords.
 Once you get to a human reader, they can click on the embedded links that helps them learn more about you and your qualifications.
 This template **looks sharp**, italicizes **details**, is a **single page** format, and allows for useful **LaTeX templating**.